-How to Assign Video Clips to Students
+How to Assign Content to Students

 Browse ClassHook’s extensive video collection for a clip to assign to your students.
 You can use the search feature or browse our Official Playlists on a variety of topic areas.